apache/cordova-plugin-whitelist/README.md

 * Android 4.0.0 or above

 ## Navigation Whitelist

 Controls which URLs the WebView itself can be navigated to.
 Applies to top-level navigations only.

-Quirks: on Android it also applies to iframes for non-http(s) schemes.

-By default, navigations only to `file://` URLs, are allowed.
+By default navigations are only allowed to `file://` URLs.
 To allow others URLs, you must add `<allow-navigation>` tags to your `config.xml`:

     <!-- Allow links to example.com -->
     <allow-navigation href="http://example.com/*" />